adfinis/success-packages/ams-ix.md

 ## Ansible for OS variations

-Ansible is great at writing simple code to solve OS variations.
+Ansible is great at writing to solve OS variations.

 For example: `httpd` is different on each OS: